michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 you need to install Iperf on two devices.
 One simulates a server and listens for incoming connections, while the other plays the client role and sends simulated data to the server.

+Multicast Hammer helps you stress test multicast networking.
+Like Iperf, it can operate in client or server mode.
+When acting as a client, you specify the number of multicast groups to subscribe, the address of the first group, and the port number to listen on.
+Multicast Hammer then subscribes to the sequential addresses starting at the one you specified.
+The server works similarly, with the addition of transmit speed, packet size, and burst options.

 :::